Drasteria flexuosa

-Drasteria flexuosa is a moth of the family Erebidae first described by Édouard Ménétries in 1847.
-It is found in the semi-deserts and deserts from eastern Egypt, to Israel, Jordan, Syria, Kazakhstan, China, Mongolia and Afghanistan.
+Drasteria flexuosa is a moth belonging to the Erebidae family, first described by Édouard Ménétries in 1847.
+It is found in the semi-deserts and deserts from eastern Egypt to Israel, Jordan, Syria, Kazakhstan, China, Mongolia, and Afghanistan.

 There are two generations per year.
-Adults are on wing in from February to May and October to November.
+Adults are on wing from February to May and October to November.

 The larvae feed on the leaves of Alhagi sparsifolia.